Category Archives: Recreation

 at the fairy camp

-Claire spent the entire day outside, in the wading pool, the sandbox, the fairy garden!
-We spent this morning making Christmas gifts for family — Claire has lots of aunts, uncles, and of course her grandparents.
+Bean spent the entire day outside, in the wading pool, the sandbox, the fairy garden!
+We spent this morning making Christmas gifts for family — Bean has lots of aunts, uncles, and of course her grandparents.
 We typically get an early start so they are done when the crazy season begins.
 I’ve got a photo but will not reveal what they are until after the holiday.
 But to satisfy curiosity, below are the gifts she made for family when she was two (ornaments) and three (bookmarks):

-claire's christmas gifts to family 2009
+Bean's christmas gifts to family 2009

 Last year we made streamers for our tree, and then got the idea to make another batch as bookmarks with pretty tassles.
 I forgot to take a photo of them!